 - Fifteen semester hours, of which nine must be taken in one of the Humanities departments listed above, and six from one other Humanities department from the same list.
 Six hours must be numbered above 2999.

-- Twelve semester hours in courses with the HUM prefix.
+- Twelve semester hours in courses offered by the Interdisciplinary Humanities Program.

 Definition of Prefix

 HUM 1920.
 Freshman Interest Group (1).
 (S/U grade only.)
 This course is a seminar-structured class designed to provide a set of experiences that introduces the student to the academic culture at FSU.
 Taught Fall term only.
 Topics vary.